taustation-fan/taustation-fan.github.io/README.md

 You can obtain weapons in the following ways:

-* Successful combat from random encounters in the Ruins often rewards you with weapons or armor.
+* Successful combat from *Look for Trouble* and *Enter the Sewers* in the Ruins often rewards you with weapons or armor.
 * Sometimes Discreet Work gives you a weapon as reward.
 * Some missions give you a weapon as reward.